WeblateOrg/weblate/docs/admin/install.rst

 Serving static files
 ++++++++++++++++++++

-.. versionchanged:: 2.4

-    Prior to version 2.4, Weblate didn't properly use the Django static files framework and the setup was more complex.

 Django needs to collect its static files in a single directory.
 To do so, execute :samp:`weblate collectstatic --noinput`.
 This will copy the static files into a directory specified by the :setting:`django:STATIC_ROOT` setting (this defaults to